GiorgiKalatozi/design-patterns/README.md

 Multiple Adapters: A single adaptee can have multiple adapters, adapting it to different target interfaces.
 Object Adapters vs. Class Adapters: Object adapters use composition to hold a reference to the adaptee, while class adapters use inheritance to subclass the adaptee.
 Remember: The Adapter pattern is a valuable tool for bridging the gap between incompatible interfaces, promoting flexibility, reusability, and code interoperability in software design.

+### Strategy Pattern

+Overview
+The Strategy Pattern is a behavioral design pattern that defines a family of algorithms, encapsulates each algorithm, and makes them interchangeable.
+It lets the algorithm vary independently from the context that uses the algorithm.
+In simpler terms, the strategy pattern allows a client to choose from a family of algorithms and use them interchangeably.

+Purpose
+The main purpose of the Strategy Pattern is to define a set of algorithms, encapsulate each algorithm, and make them interchangeable.
+This pattern enables a client to choose an algorithm dynamically at runtime, promoting flexibility and easing the extension of algorithm variations.

+Key Components
+Context: This is the class that maintains a reference to the selected strategy.
+The context is the client interface, and it delegates the algorithm-specific behavior to the strategy.

+Strategy: This is an interface or abstract class that defines the family of algorithms.
+Concrete strategy classes implement this interface, providing specific algorithmic implementations.

+Concrete Strategies: These are the classes that implement the Strategy interface, providing different variations of algorithms.

+Use Cases
+When you have a family of related algorithms: Use the Strategy Pattern when you have a set of related algorithms and you want to make them interchangeable.

+To allow clients to choose algorithms dynamically: When clients need to choose an algorithm dynamically at runtime, the Strategy Pattern provides a clean way to switch between algorithms without altering the client code.

+To isolate algorithm-specific code: The pattern helps in encapsulating the algorithmic details in separate strategy classes, promoting maintainability and ease of extension.

+Benefits
+Flexibility and interchangeability: The Strategy Pattern allows clients to choose algorithms dynamically, making the system more flexible.
+It also enables easy interchangeability of algorithms.

+Encapsulation: Each algorithm is encapsulated in its own strategy class, isolating the algorithmic details from the rest of the code.

+Promotes code reuse: Concrete strategies can be reused in different contexts, promoting code reuse across the application.

+Real-Life Example
+Consider an online marketplace where sellers can choose different pricing strategies for their products: fixed pricing, discount pricing, and auction pricing.
+The Strategy Pattern can be applied to encapsulate these pricing strategies, allowing sellers to choose and switch between them dynamically.
+This flexibility enables the marketplace to adapt to different pricing models without modifying the core pricing logic.

+In summary, the Strategy Pattern provides a way to define a family of algorithms, encapsulate each algorithm, and make them interchangeable.
+It promotes flexibility, code reuse, and maintainability by allowing clients to dynamically choose and switch between algorithms at runtime.